adwyze/faqs/docs/creation.md

 ### Instagram Ads
 To create Instagram ads ** Go to creation → create ads → create new instagram ads **

+You do not need to have any special instagram ad account to start running ads on Instagram.
+Once you have a facebook account linked (and have a user account in Instagram), you can directly start creating Instagram campaigns.

 ### How to add more ads to existing adset in a campaign?
 - Go to stats → adsets
 - Click on the adset in which you want to add more ads